 In C. S. Lewis' Perelandra, the Devil is perfectly capable of feats of supreme intelligence, strength, and many other virtues — which is precisely the trouble; he doesn't really like to use them, because they're good things.
 He's a petty, spiteful bastard who'll just as soon kill frogs or rip up chunks of turf for the pleasure of killing something as corrupt an entire world.

 Lucifer in Wendy Alec's Brothers Series.
 After he corrupts Adam and Eve, he gains control of the race of men and its solar system, only to lose every battle or encounter he engages after that.
+Not surprisingly, whatever tension existed in the book fissles out as we see him constantly found in violation of various unstated laws.
+How can there be conflict when everytime Satan acts, God just punishes him by reducing his power and authority, which he never regains?

 C. S. Lewis also creates a different loser devil in The Screwtape Letters.
 Screwtape is a grumpy old demon with No Sense of Humor, whose list of things he can't stand about Heaven includes God's disgusting, hedonistic love for His physical creations, not to mention His habit of playing music at all hours of the night.
 Silence is no improvement, as Screwtape prefers some good, loud, decently ugly noise.
 Meanwhile, he works a desk job as an undersecretary in Hell's middle management, on one occasion signing his name with a pretentious string of honorific letters.
 (Hell, of course, is a Vast Bureaucracy.)